History of the potato: Becoming a European staple food

 Although potatoes had become widely familiar in Russia by 1800, they were confined to garden plots until the grain failure in 1838–39 persuaded peasants and landlords in central and northern Russia to devote their fallow fields to raising potatoes.
-Potatoes yielded from two to four times more calories per acre than grain did, and eventually came to dominate the food supply in Eastern Europe.
+Potatoes yielded from two to four times more calories per acre than grain did and eventually came to dominate the food supply in Eastern Europe.
 Boiled or baked potatoes were cheaper than rye bread, just as nutritious, and did not require a gristmill for grinding.
-On the other hand, cash-oriented landlords realised that grain was much easier to ship, store and sell, so both grain and potatoes coexisted.
+On the other hand, cash-oriented landlords realized that grain was much easier to ship, store and sell, so both grain and potatoes coexisted.